jupito/dwilib/docs/texture.rst

 - case: 71,
 - scan id: 1b,
 - lesion number beginning from 1, or None if not applicable,
-- texture extraction method: stats,
+- texture extraction method: stats, gabor, ...
-- window size: all (side length or all),
+- window size: all (side length, all, mbb),
-- voxel specifier: median (alternatives: mean, all).
+- voxel specifier: median (all, mean, median).

 The second command uses wildcards expanded to all available combinations.